zoom/unsplash-chatbot/README.md

    - `ZOOM_CLIENT_SECRET` (Your Zoom Production Client Secret, found on your App's Credentials page)
    - `ZOOM_BOT_JID` (Your Zoom Production Bot JID, found on your App's Features page)
    - `ZOOM_WEBHOOK_SECRET_TOKEN` (Your Zoom Webhook Secret Token, found on your App's Features page)
-   - `ZOOM_VERIFICATION_CODE` (Your Zoom domain verification code, used to verify your domain name, found on your App's Submit page)
    - `DATABASE_ENCRYPTION_KEY` (An encryption key used to encrypt the data in your database.
 Treat this key secret, like a password)
    - `DATABASE_ENCRYPTION_ALGO` (An encryption algorithm used to encrypt your the data in your database)